Escape from Tomorrow: Reception

 Other critics concurred that the film had artistic merit. "[W]atching Moore's noir tale is like being super-glued to your seat while getting poked in the eye," Chalat-Noaker wrote.
 "It's both fascinating and repelling."
 Stephen Zeitchik of the Los Angeles Times called it "one of the strangest and most provocative movies this reporter has seen in eight years attending the Sundance Film Festival".
 At Indiewire, Eric Kohn wrote that "Moore portrays Disney World as the ultimate horror show – and gets the point across in nearly every scene".

 While they conceded the film's audacious production made it worth their time to watch, other critics found flaws.
 "It's not a great film.
 The story has some good ideas, but the execution is uneven," wrote Peter Sciretta at /Film, while still recommending it as "unlike anything you've seen before [or will] see again".
 Similarly, CraveOnline's William Bibbiani "wouldn't have missed it for the world" but qualified it by noting that the film often lacked "cohesion and clarity".

-Kyle Smith of the New York Post had the most negative assessment, calling it "more fun to discuss than to sit through".
-While he found the guerilla filmmaking aspect of it "intriguing", all it amounted to for him was "a couple of amusingly surreal moments" that could have taken place at any sufficiently large amusement park: "Even Disney-hating hipsters are going to be disappointed; the film is a pure festival play that is more or less unreleasable unless theater owners start selling weed along with popcorn."

 A.O.
 Scott of The New York Times and Michael O'Sullivan of The Washington Post each also gave a negative review for this film.
 "None of it is as scary or as funny as it should be," the former wrote, "and what starts out as a sly thumb in the eye of corporate power ends up as a muddled and amateurish homage to David Lynch".

+Release

-The film premiered on October 11, 2013, opening in 30 theaters in the U.S., eventually reporting total box office grosses of $171,962.
+The film premiered on October 11, 2013, opening in thirty theaters in the United States, eventually reporting total box office grosses of $171,962.